ivandrueda/ivandrueda.github.io/README.md

 The following is a personal website where I will share information about myself and share thoughts about things I find interesting.

-It will using Posit's Quarto publishing ecosystem.
+It will be using Posit's Quarto publishing ecosystem.